 \section{Introduction}

 Recent advances in mechanistic interpretability aim to reverse-engineer neural networks' computations into human-understandable processes \citep{bereska2024mechanistic, sharkey2025open}.
 A central task in this field is feature interpretability, which seeks to understand what information is encoded in a network's activations and how it is represented.
-This understanding is crucial for analyzing how information is propagated and processed across layers.
-Numerous feature interpretability methods have developed, such as linear probing \citep{Alain2016UnderstandingIL, Park2023TheLR}, sparse dictionary learning \citep{cunningham2023sparse, gao2024scaling} and concept-based approaches like network dissection \citep{bau2017network, xu2024uncovering}, providing valuable insights into neural representations across various models and tasks.
+This understanding is crucial for analyzing how information propagates and is processed across layers.
+Numerous methods have been proposed for feature interpretability, including linear probing \citep{Alain2016UnderstandingIL, Park2023TheLR}, sparse dictionary learning \citep{cunningham2023sparse, gao2024scaling}, and other approaches \citep{bau2017network, xu2024uncovering}.

-However, a fundamental limitation of these methods is their reliance on strong hypotheses about the underlying structure of neural representations.
-Linear probing assumes a linear relationship between activations and specific concepts in the inputs, while sparse dictionary learning presuppose that activations can be meaningfully decomposed into sparse components.
-The validity of these assumptions remains an open and often debated question, particularly in the context of LLMs \citep{levy2024language, engelsnot, Smith2024StrongFeatureHypothesis}.
-Designing experiments to rigorously test these hypotheses is itself a challenging problem, making it difficult to assess the reliability of interpretations derived from such approaches.
+Despite their successes, these methods share a fundamental limitation: they rely on strong assumptions about the structure of neural representations.
+Specifically, linear probing assumes a linear relationship between activations and specific concepts in the inputs, and sparse dictionary learning presupposes that activations can be decomposed into a sparse sum of linear directions.
+The validity of these assumptions remains an open and actively debated question, particularly in the context of LLMs \citep{levy2024language, engelsnot, Smith2024StrongFeatureHypothesis}.
+Designing experiments that rigorously test these hypotheses is itself a challenging problem, making it difficult to assess the reliability of interpretations derived from such approaches.

-These limitations highlight the need for feature interpretability methods that rely on minimal assumptions about the structure of neural representations.
-One promising direction is to inverse activation back to the input space, where human intuitions are more naturally grounded.
-This strategy—connecting activations back to the inputs that produce them—has a long-standing history in interpretability research, including early work on activation maximization \citep{erhan2009visualizing, Nguyen2016MultifacetedFV} and neural representation inversion \citep{Mahendran2014UnderstandingDI}.
-Building on this line of research, InversionView \citep{huang2024inversionview} adapts the idea of previous inversion-based methods to language models by interpreting the information encoded in an activation through the collection of inputs that generates similar internal representations.
-These methods enable feature interpretability without presupposing linearity, sparsity, or other restrictive structural assumptions.